ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 I want to test my module in realtime, so go to `packages/nuxt-mock`.

-We still haven't install nuxt here, so: `yarn add -D nuxt`.
+We still haven't install Nuxt here, so: `yarn add -D nuxt`.

 Create `dev` command in `package.json`: